This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Don’t Forget Exchange Rates

 If you’re traveling internationally, currency exchange rates can impact your budget.
-Rates fluctuate, so it’s smart to add a 5–10% buffer to cover unexpected shifts.
+Rates fluctuate, so it’s smart to add a 5 to 10% buffer to cover unexpected shifts.

 Plan for the “Just in Case” Stuff